Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/02-installing-&-managing-software.md

 ## Introduction

 Bioinformatics software can be installed and managed in a number of ways.
-It is important to be keep track of software versions so that you can report what was used for specific analyses/projects.
+It is important to be keep track of software versions so that you can report what was used for specific analyses/projects such that those analyses can be repeated by another user.

 Depending on the software to be installed, it may be available in one of the following formats:
  - Pre-installed on your system (eg. linux core utilities)
- - Language-specific package managers (eg. R/Bioconductor, Python/pip)
  - Full package and environment management tools (eg. Conda)
  - Pre-compiled binary executable
  - Source code to be compiled
  - Virtual machine images (eg. Docker, Singularity)
+ - Language-specific package managers (eg. R/Bioconductor, Python/pip)

 <p align="center">
   <img src="../figures/software.png" height="230" width="450"/>